tdownie0/music-theor-ease/topics/Website_Setup/ch2.md

 | Class Selector   | Medium specificity (0-1-0)  | `.class`              |
 | Element Selector | Lowest specificity (0-0-1)  | `div`, `p`, `a`, etc. |

 Here we see that the ID selector is the highest specificity.
-The number next to it (1-0-0) corresponds to this structure representation ((number of IDs)-(number of Classes)-(number of Elements)).
-Starting from left to right, if the number of selectors is greater in a selector definition for a certain type of HTML element, then that definition will apply to the element.
+The number scheme next to it, (1-0-0), corresponds to the following structural representation, ((number of IDs)-(number of Classes)-(number of Elements)).
+Starting from left to right, a style is applied to an element based on its highest level of specificity, and then by the amount of that selector's specificity.
+The following is a demonstration of this.

 ```html
 <div id="first" class="first second">One</div>